 "I created a blog to explore the topic and I had wanted to make it a panel event for a food festival – that never happened – and the project idea sat idle, until 2020," she says of the Chef Widow Club.

-"Pipit and our [18-month-old] daughter Penny took over most of my life recently and I had lost balance with my illustration and creative passions," she says.
+"Pipit and our [18-month-old] daughter Penny took over most of my life recently and I had lost balance with my illustration and creative passions," she says in mid-2020.
 "Drawing is my way to have a mental health break away from the restaurant, and this COVID-19 time has been a time to relook at many ideas I’d been procrastinating on."

 So she restarted the Chef Widow Club.
-Today, it's a creative snapshot of hospitality couples: their how-we-met stories, as well as the first dishes they shared together.
+It's a creative snapshot of hospitality couples: their how-we-met stories, as well as the first dishes they shared together.

 Trinh began the series by illustrating the first thing Devlin made for her: calamari with pasta the chef created from scratch.
 "I found out pasta was the thing he first learnt and loved as an apprentice chef, and is still his fave thing to make at home," she wrote on the Chef Widow Club's blog.

 The project is a way for her to "fight the weight of internet-troll negativity" after the heavy scrutiny she's faced since opening Pipit last year.
 Despite critical acclaim and recognition as Good Food Guide's Regional Restaurant of the Year, "at an already difficult time, we received a particularly negative message that felt like such a personal attack on Ben and that also tipped me over," she says.
 "I wanted a project to really highlight the human side of hospitality."

 "I wanted a project to really highlight the human side of hospitality."